Published on Feb 9, 2025

 Honest Insight – Even at an academic safety school, your application must be complete and carefully reviewed before submission.

-An athletic safety would be a program where you are well above the statistics, size, ability, times, and/or ratings of all current players on the roster.
+An athletic safety is a program where you are well above the statistics, size, ability, times, and/or ratings of all current players on the roster.
 You would be the college coach’s number-one recruit by far and the coach will make it clear during conversations that they have a very high level of interest in you joining their program.

 At an athletic safety school, you often have the ability to change the trajectory of a program.
 If your ability continues to improve, you may end up being a four-year starter and team leader.